Am I an LGBTQ friendly wedding officiant? Absolutely!

 Sometimes I’m still amazed when I get asked the question.
 It seems so long ago that same-sex marriage wasn’t legal.
 Today, it’s not same-sex marriage.
 It’s just marriage!

-I've been marrying couples in Indiana for over 8 years.
+I've been marrying couples in Indiana for over a decade.
 It's been a very interesting journey to watch the marriage laws change not only in Indiana but in our country.